 - vegetable oil – for deep frying the balls

-- First you’ll cook your rice in a large pot of water with a little salt.
-Then let the rice cool completely.
+- Cook the Rice.
+First you’ll cook your rice in a large pot of water with a little salt until it is soft and it soaks up most of the water.
+Then set the rice aside and let it cool completely.

-- Then add in the ground beef and cook it until it is cooked through.
+- Cook the beef.
+Add the ground beef and cook it, crumbling it into small pieces, until it is cooked through.

-- Add in the tomato sauce, some salt, pepper, and sugar.
-Simmer for a little bit until thickened.
-(We want it thickish because you need to be able to mold the rice around it.)
-Add in the green peas and cook those until warm.
-Then let the sauce cool.
+- Make the meat sauce.
+Add tomato sauce, sugar, salt and pepper.
+Simmer, and cook until the sauce is thickened.
+We want it to be a little thick because you need to be able to mold the rice around it.
+Add the green peas, if desired, and heat through until those are warm.
+Then let the sauce cool enough to handle.

-- Whisk the eggs in a small bowl, measure out your breadcrumbs, and get everything ready to form the rice balls.
+- Mis en Place.
+Beat the eggs in a small bowl, and measure out all the ingredients as needed to form the rice bowls.

-- Then dip them each into the breadcrumbs, covering again.
-Place them on a cookie sheet until you’re ready to fry them all.
+- Coat in bread crumbs.
+Dip the balls into egg, covering completely.
+Then dip them into the breadcrumbs, rolling them around to cover them completely.
+Set the balls aside on a baking sheet until your ready to fry them all.

-- Heat up some vegetable oil in a large pot (you want to be able to fry at least 3 to 4 arancini balls at a time.
-Once the oil is hot (about 350 degrees F) add 3 of the balls to the oil.
-Let them cook for a couple minutes, flipping them over to cook all sides equally, until they are golden brown.
-Remove with a slotted spoon.
+- Fry the rice balls.
+Heat vegetable oil in a large pot (you want to be able to fry at least 3 or 4 arancini balls at a time).
+Heat the oil to be 350 degrees Fahrenheit.
+Add the balls to the oil.
+Let them cook for a couple minutes, flipping the balls as needed to cook all the sides equally until they are golden brown.
+Transfer them with a slotted spoon to a paper towel to soak up extra grease, and enjoy.

 What to serve with Arancini?